davetron5000/naildrivin5.com/_posts/2023-11-09-fan-out-sidekiq-jobs-to-manage-large-workloads.md

 complete.

 If you were to deploy, or cycle infrastructure (as is common with cloud-hosted services) it could fail partway through.
 What if there is some bug or problem with the data such that a particular subscription always causes a failure?
-The job would retry forever, never getting past that one errant subscription (a so-called "poison pill").
+If the job processes subscriptions in the same order, it would always fail at the errant subscription, preventing the entire batch from ever completing (a so-called "poison pill").

 Large jobs that operate on a lot of data and run for a long time are magnets for failures.
 It can be often difficult to unwind what went wrong and correct it.
 If we could break up the logic into manageable chunks, that might make it easier.